France: Languedoc-Roussillon

 From exploring Cathar castles to drifting down the Canal du Midi, from a bustling city break in vibrant Montpellier, Perpignan or Narbonne to an entrancing wander around the UNESCO World Heritage Site of Carcassonne, Languedoc-Roussillon offers ample destinations for anyone looking for a slick cosmopolitan adventure, with the endless delights of regional food, wine and culture thrown in liberally around every corner.

-Those so-minded can follow the Via Tolosana, one of the original four Medieval pilgrimage routes to Santiago da Compostella, or the Da Vinci Code trail, which celebrates locations associated with Dan Brown's novel, or Perpignan train station - deemed the "centre of the universe" by Salvador Dalí.
-Roman history and architecture abound: the Pont du Gard aqueduct is France's most-visited ancient monument), the exceptional Maison Carrée is a 1st-century BC temple, and Nîmes boasts the best preserved of Europe's 70 remaining Roman amphitheatres.
+Those so-minded can follow in the footsteps of Robert Louis Stevenson and his donkey on the Chemin de Stevenson, trace the Da Vinci Code trail, which celebrates locations associated with Dan Brown's novel, or visit Perpignan train station - deemed the "centre of the universe" by Salvador Dalí.
+Roman history and architecture abound: the Pont du Gard aqueduct is France's most-visited ancient monument, the exceptional Maison Carrée is a 1st-century BC temple, and Nîmes boasts the best preserved of Europe's 70 remaining Roman amphitheatres.
 Or you can go boating or canoeing along the Canal du Midi, the world's oldest navigable canal.
 Whatever your interests, and however you travel, Bradt's new guide to France: Languedoc-Roussillon has you covered.

 Contents